National Federation of the Blind

 Minneapolis, Minnesota 55404

-Upcoming Event: July 1 through July 6.
-The National NFB Convention is at the Rosen Centre Hotel in Orlando, Florida.
+Upcoming Event: July 10-15.
+The National NFB Convention is at the Rosen Shingle Creek resort in Orlando, Florida.
 This is a whole week of friends, fun, and serious business.
 It is a chance to be part of the largest gathering of blind people in the world.
 Read the full convention bulletin on the NFB website.

 The National Federation of the Blind of Minnesota (NFBM) is the state's largest and oldest organization of the blind.
 We provide individual counseling, advocacy, and education through a number of programs.
 Most of our members are blind, and our knowledge of blindness comes from our personal lives and our collective experience.
 We have learned that the real problem of blindness is not loss of eyesight, but the fear and misunderstandings that surround it.
 We believe that, if given training and opportunity, blind people can live full and productive lives.